 Tank cars evaluated using AE included a 111A (jacketed), a 111T (non-jacketed but thermal coated), a 112J (jacketed), and a 112T (non-jacketed, but thermal coated).
-The 111A tank car, GATX 92487, passed the pressure test but failed both the jacking and twist tests.
+The 111A tank car, GATX 92487, passed the pressure test but did not meet (failed) the minimum acceptance requirements identified in the AE procedure for the jacking and twist tests.
 The 112J tank car, AAR 300, failed the pressure, the jacking, and the twist tests.
 The 111T tank car, AAR 302, passed the pressure test but failed both the jacking and twist tests.
 The 112T tank car, AAR 303, passed the jacking tests and failed the twist tests.
 The pressure head on tank car AAR 303 leaked when pressurized; thus, an accurate pressure test could not be performed.
 The test was continued and emissions from the sensor located by the B-end inboard stub sill termination and the center of the car were noted for future evaluation with another NDE method.
 Table 14 lists the results from AE testing of the four tank cars.
 Figures 29 through 32 show the AE setup for the pressure, jacking, and twists tests along with the monitoring/recording equipment used during testing.